integration-app/hris-onboard-hire-example/README.md

-# Integration Use Case Template
+# HRIS Onboard Candidate example

 This is a template for an application showcasing integration capabilities using [Integration.app](https://integration.app).
 The app is built with Next.js and demonstrates how to implement user authentication and integration token generation.